VPN Guide

 VPNs aren’t just for privacy, though.
 You can use a VPN to bypass geographic restrictions, avoid censorship, and access a more open internet.
 You can even use VPNs to torrent safely and securely without fear of being found out by your ISP.

-With information about VPNs becoming common-knowledge, there’s still one question many have about VPNs: How do you choose the right one?
-We created this guide to give you insight about VPNs, how they work, what features should you look for, how to fix common issues, and what is the best VPN.
-We also found some interesting statistics about digital privacy that you should know about, especially if you’re considering getting a VPN.
+But there’s still one question many have about VPNs: How do you choose the right one?
+We created this guide to share all about VPNs, how they work, what features you should look for, how to fix common issues, and what our favorite VPN picks are.

 What Are VPNs?